 Despite the National Cultural Heritage Law (Republic Act No. 10066) seeking to protect structures over 50 years old, heritage structures seem to have a habit of biting the dust in the city of Manila.
-The latest to be demolished is the Yuchengco House at the corner of Calle Sevilla and Calle Jaboneros in San Nicolas, Manila.
+The latest to be demolished is the Yuhengco House at the corner of Calle Sevilla and Calle Jaboneros in San Nicolas, Manila.

 Several netizens have shared photos of the demolition as well as their dismay over the destruction of another piece of Manila’s rich cultural heritage.
 The one below is by Arquitectura Manila.

 This one is by a netizen who went to the scene-of-the-crime, so to speak.

 According to a comment by a researcher from the Historic Preservation Division of the National Historical Commission of the Philippines, the Yuhenco House was built in the Neo-Gothic Revivalist architectural Style, which prevailed in the Philippines from circa the 1870s to 1920s, with its pointed arches and flat arch door openings.
 The lower floor had large, adobe blocks for the walls.